Harry Potter and the Philosopher's Stone by J.K. Rowling

 don't worry about things you don't understand!
 Bring your summaries to

 class (with no name) each week.
-I recommend you not to use a dictionary until you have
+I recommend you not to use a dictionary

 finished reading each chapter.